TorbenRahbekKoch/mr-legacy/public/data/blogs/shape-up/entry.md

 A few options for how to start are suggested:

-A. One six-week experiment
+- One six-week experiment
-B. Start with shaping
+- Start with shaping
-C. Start with cycles.
+- Start with cycles

 And a very important point: **Fix shipping first**.
 If you can't ship at will then it doesn't matter that you can write code at will.